pryv/example-app-android/README.md

 ## UI notifications

-Retrieving Events from your Pryv is a first step but you surely want to print them in your user interface.
+Creating Events is a first step but you surely want to inform the user when this is done.
 To do so, you will need to configure your own message ***Handler***, which will be used by the ***AndroidConnection*** to notify the UI.

 Here is an example of a simple Handler, which will pop the string content of any received notification: